 Richard Louv is chairman emeritus of the Children & Nature Network and author of LAST CHILD IN THE WOODS: Saving Our Children from Nature-Deficit Disorder and THE NATURE PRINCIPLE.
-This essay is adapted from his earlier book, THE WEB OF LIFE.
+This essay is adapted from one of his earlier books, THE WEB OF LIFE.

 Follow Rich on Facebook and on Twitter @RichLouv